seqan/sharg-parser/doc/tutorial/argument_parser/index.md

 In addition to the variable that will store the value, you need to pass a description.
 This description will help users of your application to understand how the option is affecting your program.

 \note As the name suggests, positional options are identified by their position.
-In sharg, the first `add_positional_option()` will be linked to the first command line argument that is neither an option-value pair nor a flag.
+In Sharg, the first `add_positional_option()` will be linked to the first command line argument that is neither an option-value pair nor a flag.
 So the order of initialising your parser determines the order of assigning command line arguments to the respective variables.